micheletriaca/fast-sfdc/README.md

 ![Command Palette](images/commands.png "Command Palette")

+### NEW!!! 🔥 Authorize an org via OAuth2 flow 🔥
+You can now authorize your org both using the canonical user+pass+token method or using an OAuth2 flow.
+The oauth flow is useful if you have enforced MFA using the high assurance requirement on the profile.
+In this case, in fact, the user+pass+token flow will not work anymore

 ### Deploy, Retrieve, Validate & Compile
 Canonical deployment and retrieval of metadata based on your package.xml configuration is fully featured, but you can also deploy or retrieve single files/folders!
 Compile on save for apex classes, visualforce pages, triggers, visualforce components, aura bundles and <b>lightning web components</b> is supported!